harness/developer-hub/docs/frequently-asked-questions/harness-delegate-faqs.md

 ---
-title: Harness delegate FAQs
+title: Harness Delegate FAQs
+sidebar_label: Harness Delegate
-description: This article addresses some frequently asked questions about Harness delegates.
+description: Frequently asked questions about Harness delegates.
-# sidebar_position: 2
+sidebar_position: 80
 helpdocs_topic_id: ndl5p9zhih
 helpdocs_category_id: y7j7dl46ua
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This article addresses some frequently asked questions about Harness delegates.
+This topic addresses some frequently asked questions about the Harness Delegate.

 ### General

 For an overview of Harness support for platforms, methodologies, and related technologies, see [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).

-#### What is the Harness delegate?
+#### What is the Harness Delegate?

-The Harness delegate is a service you run in your local network or VPC to connect all of your artifact, infrastructure, collaboration, verification and other providers with Harness Manager.
+The Harness Delegate is a service you run in your local network or VPC to connect all of your artifact, infrastructure, collaboration, verification and other providers with Harness Manager.

 Harness Platform has two major components:

 * **Harness Manager** - Harness Manager is where your deployment configuration is stored and your pipelines are managed and executed.
 Harness Manager is available either as SaaS (running in the Harness cloud) or as Self-Managed (running in your infrastructure).
-* **Harness Delegate** - The Harness delegate is software you install in your environment that connects to Harness Manager and performs tasks by connecting to your container orchestration platforms, artifact repositories, monitoring systems, etc.
+* **Harness Delegate** - The Harness Delegate is software you install in your environment that connects to Harness Manager and performs tasks by connecting to your container orchestration platforms, artifact repositories, monitoring systems, etc.

 ![](./static/harness-delegate-faqs-09.png)